raverona/git-branch-color-status/README.md

 ## How to use it?

-- Install it by executing `npm install`
+- Install it by executing `sudo npm install -g git-branch-color-status`
 - Configure your PS1 on your .bashrc file like this `PS1+="\$(git-branch-color-status)";`

 ### Options available